Lucho-A/Auditing-Forensic/README.md

 For performming RAM images, I could recommend:

 ***Linux/AIX***:
   - [LiME](https://github.com/504ensicsLabs/LiME).
 Due to its simplicity, and the probed compatibility with Volatility, this is my first option.
 It's an LKM, and its usage is very well descripted into the repo.
-For instace:
+For instance:
 ```
 git clone https://github.com/504ensicsLabs/LiME
 cd src/